ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 The instruction sequence used for the General Dynamic access model is similar to that of direct TLS.
-However, due to the shorter Initial Exec and Local Exec instruction sequences, no additional NOP is present, and c1, not c2, is used to pass the thread pointer, rather than being a call-clobbered register.
+However, due to the shorter Initial Exec and Local Exec instruction sequences, no additional NOP is present, and c1, not c2, is used to pass the thread pointer, rather than being a caller-saved register.

 The General Dynamic access sequence must be output in the following form to allow correct linker relaxation: